sensorario/resources/README.md

 ## Define mandatory properties

 You must define all mandatory properties.
 In the example above, we can see that hello fields is mandatory, but only when world parameter is present.
+And since version 2.2, is possibile to define a mandatory property when other property assume a particular value.

 ```php
 public static function mandatory()